ranvis/php-ext-cbor/README.md

   To handle arrays/maps/tags, at least 1 depth is required.

 - `'max_size'`: (default:`65536`; range: `0`..`0xffffffff`)
-  Maximum number of elements to process for definite-length array and map when decoding.
+  Decode: Maximum number of elements for array and map to be processed.

+  Depending on the actual limit set by PHP, the value may be lowered.

 - `'offset'` (default:`0`; range: `0`..`PHP_INT_MAX`)
   Decode: Offset of the data to start decoding from.
 Offset cannot go beyond the length of the data.